MarkPflug/Benchmarks/readme.md

 It uses a very similar technique to Sylvan to attain the performance it does.

 ### [Sylvan](https://github.com/MarkPflug/Sylvan/blob/master/docs/Sylvan.Data.Csv.md)
 My own Sylvan.Data.Csv library.
-It is the fastest, and least allocating parser in most common scenarios.
+It is among the fastest, and least allocating parser in most common scenarios.
-It does not offer any automatic data binding capabilities out of the box, but can be used by general purpose data binders such as the [Dapper](https://github.com/StackExchange/Dapper) library.
+It does not offer any automatic data binding capabilities out of the box, but can be used by general purpose data binders such as the [Dapper](https://github.com/StackExchange/Dapper) library, or anything that operates on IDataReader/DbDataReader.

-Sylvan CSV supports defining a schema for the CSV data so that the `CsvDataReader` (`DbDataReader`) can be consumed by APIs that support schemas, such as `DataTable.Load`, `SqlBulkCopy.WriteToServer` or binding to objects using Dapper's `GetRowParser<T>()` method.
+Sylvan CSV supports defining a schema for the CSV data so that it can be consumed in a strongly-typed manner by APIs that support schemas, such as `DataTable.Load`, `SqlBulkCopy.WriteToServer` or binding to objects using Dapper's `GetRowParser<T>()` method.